Convergence rate analysis and improved iterations for numerical radius computation: Numerical validation

 We now verify that our local convergence rate analyses from \cref{sec:uhlig_conv} and \cref{sec:opt_conv} do indeed hold for general matrices and that our procedure for computing optimal cuts is sufficiently accurate to realize the convergence rate given by \cref{thm:opt_conv}.
 First, we obtained 200 general examples with roughly equally spaced values of~\mbox{$\mu \in [0,1]$}.
 This was done by running optimization on $\min_{X} r(A+BXC)$, where $A \in \C^{10 \times 10}$ is diagonal, while $B \in \C^{10 \times 5}$, $C \in \C^{5 \times 10}$, and $X \in \R^{5 \times 5}$ are dense, and collecting the iterates.
 By starting at $X=0$, we obtain an example with~$\mu=0$; since~$A$ is diagonal, $\fovA$ is a polygon.
 Since minimizing $r(A+BXC)$ often causes $\mu \to 1$ as optimization progresses~\cite{LewO20}, we also obtain a sequence of examples $A+BX_kC$ for iterates $\{X_k\}$ with various~$\mu$~values (computed via \cref{thm:curvature}).
 Generating new $A$, $B$, and $C$ matrices and running optimization from $X_0=0$ was repeated in a loop until the desired set of 200 general examples had been obtained.
 For each problem, we recorded the total number of cuts that Uhlig's cutting procedure and the optimal-cut strategy needed to sufficiently approximate the field of values boundary in a small neighborhood to one side of the outermost point in its field of values.
 More specifically, we performed an analogous experiment to the one we showed earlier for approximating a region of the boundary of \cref{ex:circ}.
 As can be seen by comparing \cref{fig:total_cuts,fig:alg2_exp}, for any given $\mu$, the total number of cuts needed on arbitrarily shaped fields of values is essentially the same as that needed for \cref{ex:circ}, thus validating the generality of our convergence rate analysis and the reliability of our method for computing optimal cuts.

 For comparing our improved level-set and cutting-plane methods, we also set \cref{alg2} to do optimization via Newton's method, and per \cref{rem:two_hp}, had it add supporting hyperplanes for both $\lambda_\mathrm{max}$ and $\lambda_\mathrm{min}$ on every cut.
 For test problems, we used the Gear, Grcar, and FM examples used by Uhlig in \cite{Uhl09}, \texttt{randn}-based complex matrices, and $\e^{\imagunit 0.25\pi}((1 - \mu) I + \mu K_n)$ with \mbox{$\mu=0.9999$} and $K_n$ from~\eqref{eq:crabb}, which is a rotated version of \cref{ex:circ} that we call Nearly Disk.
 In~\cref{tbl:both}, we again see that \cref{alg1} is well optimized in terms of its overall possible efficiency, as it often only required a single computation with $R_\gamma - \lambda S$ and at most two.
 As predicted by our analysis, we also see that the cost of \cref{alg2} is highly correlated with the value of $\mu$.
 On Gear ($\mu \approx 0$), \cref{alg2} was extremely fast, essentially showing Q-superlinear convergence.
-In fact, \cref{alg2} was much faster (2 to 87 times) than \cref{alg1} on Gear, Grcar, FM, and \texttt{randn}, as $\mu < 0.9$ for all of these problems.
-In contrast, for Nearly Disk ($\mu=0.9999$), \cref{alg2} was noticeably slower, with our level-set approach now being 5.9 to~13.2 times faster.
+In fact, on the Gear, Grcar, FM, and \texttt{randn} matrices, \cref{alg2} was much faster (3.4 to 234.2 times) than \cref{alg1} as $\mu < 0.9$ for all of these problems.
+In contrast, for Nearly Disk ($\mu=0.9999$), \cref{alg2} was noticeably slower, with our level-set approach now being 5.7 to~11.5 times faster.